MicrosoftDocs/learn/learn-pr/wwl-sci/describe-security-management-capabilities-of-azure/includes/4-describe-enhanced-security-defender-cloud.md

 - Vulnerability scanning for virtual machines, container registries, and SQL resources - Easily deploy a scanner to all of your virtual machines.
 View, investigate, and remediate the findings directly within Microsoft Defender for Cloud.

-- Multi-cloud security - Connect your accounts from Amazon Web Services (AWS) and Google Cloud Platform (GCP) to protect resources and workloads on those platforms with a range of Microsoft Defender for Cloud security features.
+- Multicloud security - Connect your accounts from Amazon Web Services (AWS) and Google Cloud Platform (GCP) to protect resources and workloads on those platforms with a range of Microsoft Defender for Cloud security features.

 - Hybrid security – Get a unified view of security across all of your on-premises and cloud workloads.
 Apply security policies and continuously assess the security of your hybrid cloud workloads to ensure compliance with security standards.
 Collect, search, and analyze security data from multiple sources, including firewalls and other partner solutions.